 Narrow down your guest list.
 Stick to close friends and family.
 One trick many people use to cut the cost is to invite a limited number to the ceremony and wedding breakfast, but invite many more to the evening disco.

-30 Plan your big day with free tools
+28 Plan your big day with free tools & apps

 If there's one thing guaranteed to increase the price, it's when the suppliers you're buying from know it's a wedding.
-So when negotiating flowers, wine etc, try to avoid the word "wedding".
-Call it a party or celebration, and only once the price is agreed should you mention the word "wedding".
+So when negotiating flowers, wine etc, try to avoid the word 'wedding'.
+Call it a party or celebration, and only once the price is agreed should you mention it is for a wedding.

-Having said that, if you're eloping, or after smaller bits and pieces, such as make-up, mentioning you're getting married can mean freebies galore!
-Forumite laughing cow said the fact that her wedding was a secret elopement...
+Having said that, if you're eloping, or after smaller bits and pieces, such as make-up, the mentioning you're getting married can mean freebies galore!
+Forumite laughing cow said her wedding was a secret elopement...

-"...Was like catnip - lots of squealing and loads of good quality free samples (Clarins, Space NK etc).
+"It was like catnip - lots of squealing and loads of good quality free samples (Clarins, Space NK, etc).
 Same thing on the plane - got chatting to some other passengers and crew and said we were eloping - cue lots of champagne on the flight and a bottle to take with us."

-One way to try and avoid the price-trebling effects of getting married is to use your friends and family's talents.
+One way to avoid the price-trebling effects of getting married is to use the talents of your friends and family.

 Ask for their help in lieu of a wedding present.
 It'll cut the cost of saying 'I do' and perhaps save on a gift for them.
 Plus it will make your big day all the more personal and memorable.
 Examples include: